negotiate-merge/rotadyne-fluid-net/README.md

 - [x] Restarting the controller on server requires a poll uplink at the end of the procedure to get curent status.

 __Infrastructure__
+- [ ] There are reliability issues when swtiching.
+The messages are not always getting through.
+Going to have to have a really good look at making the transmissions confirmed.
 - [ ] When the gateway goes offline and the node is unable to communicate the messages get quede' up due to having not recevied an ack.
 Once the node comes back online it spams chirpstack and by extension the mqtt feed which resluts in a preriod of sporadic behaviour.
 This should be avoided as we do not require unecessary switching of the machine in response to events of the past, we only care about the current state in this case.
 Perhaps we could look at a timestamp validity check?